orfin/WellCommerce/README.md

 What is WellCommerce?
 ---------------------

-WellCommerce is an e-commerce platform for PHP 5.4+.
+WellCommerce is an e-commerce platform for PHP 5.6+.
 It can be used to develop all kind of shops and extend them in the way you like.

 The code is still hot but it only gets cooler :).
 Here are most important things which we have used to create this solution:

-- [Symfony2 Full-stack framework][1]
+- [Symfony 2.7 Full-stack framework][1]
-- [Doctrine2 ORM][2]
+- [Doctrine 2.5 ORM][2]
-- [Codeception testing framework][3]
+- [PHPUnit 5 testing framework][3]
 - [Twig template engine][4]
 - [Twitter Bootstrap 3 as a base HTML framework][5]

 Requirements
 ------------

-WellCommerce is only supported on PHP 5.4.x and up.
-PHP 5.6.x is recommended.
+WellCommerce is only supported on PHP 5.6.x.
+Every next major release will require [actively supported PHP version][7]

 Installation
 ------------